luxonis/depthai-docs-website/FAQ.md

   - USB3C Onboard Camera Edition ([BW1098OBC](https://docs.luxonis.com/products/bw1098obc/)) is **0.345** meters
   - Modular Cameras at Mimumum Spacing (e.g. [BW1098FFC](https://docs.luxonis.com/products/bw1098ffc/)) is **0.115** meters

-So if you have the need for this shorter minimum distance, reach out to us on slack, email, or discuss.luxonis.com to let us know.
+So if you have the need for this shorter minimum distance when using monocular neural inference fused with disparity depth, reach out to us on slack, email, or discuss.luxonis.com to let us know.
 It's on our roadmap but we haven't yet seen a need for it, so we haven't prioritized implementing it (yet!).

 ## How Do I Display Multiple Streams?
 To specify which streams you would like displayed, use the `-s` option.
 For example for metadata (e.g. bounding box results from an object detector), the color stream (`previewout`), and for depth results (`depth_sipp`), use the following command: